SmalkiGroove/heroes-expansion/doc/HEROES.md

 • The Weakness spell does not only lower creature's damage, but also reduces creature's Defense by -1 for every 3 levels of the hero.
 • The hero casts Mass Weakness at the start of combat.
-• New Mummies join hero's army every week, the amount depend on her level.
+• New Mummies join hero's army every day, the amount depend on her level.

 Starting Skills
 • Necromancy